Arthur's O'on: Destruction

 It was demolished to line a mill dam on the River Carron by Sir Michael Bruce of Stenhouse in 1743, an act of vandalism that was reported to the Society of Antiquaries in London and led to paroxysms of rage in the correspondence of leading antiquarians.
 In mid-1748 the stones were swept away in a flood.

-When these findings of the likely site of the stones of Arthur's O'on were announced by Burke's Peerage in the late 1980s, he held up the possibility of recovery and reconstruction.
+When these findings of the likely site of the stones of Arthur's O'on were announced by Burke's Peerage in the late 1980s there rose the possibility of recovery and reconstruction.
 However, since Scottish antiquities authorities do not consider the possible site of a buried mill dam as a "scheduled" site, and since the overall site is covered with thick concrete foundations, the prospects for actual recovery do not appear high.
 Of course, the suggestion that the Carron has changed course in this area has been questioned by other researchers.

 Sir Walter Scott remarked, with respect to the destruction of this 'great glory of the Roman remains in Scotland,' that, had not the worthy proprietor thought fit to demolish it, it would have turned the heads of half the antiquaries in Scotland.
+The local minister 50 years later noted that ".... the building might have escaped demolition had he not been so poor, possessed of a numerous family of children, his income small, and a considerable amount of it derived from the mill."

 Several members of the Society of Antiquaries tried to find out the foundation of the building in the 1870s, but without success.
 Its site, however, was thought to be a few yards to the north-east of the Forge Row, at the corner of an enclosure, about fifty feet square, on the estate of Stenhouse.
 The ground was then used as a washing-green.